larslaade/memory/README.md

 Memory
 ======

-A memory card game created with HTML, CSS3 and JavaScript.
+A memory card game created with HTML, CSS and JavaScript.

-I initially crafted this for my daughter in 2010.
+Initially I created this for my daughter in 2010.

 - 2010 initial version
 - 2012 update for all major browsers